EBS08/k3s-manifests/README.md

 Future Considerations
 	•	Scale replicas for high availability once multi-node cluster is ready.
 	•	Backup /data/k8s/ regularly for persistent data.
-	•	Add monitoring and alerting for Dell Tower resources.
+	•	Add monitoring and alerting for Server resources.

 ⸻

 Notes
-	•	NodePort services can also be accessed directly via <DELL-IP>:<nodePort>.
+	•	NodePort services can also be accessed directly via <SERVER-IP>:<nodePort>.
 	•	All PVs are mapped to /data/k8s/ for durability.
 	•	Docker runtime is used for all containers in K3s.